 9. Process Compliance measures the extent to which a process adheres to third-party standards, such as maturity, ISO, industry, federal, or SOX.

-This measure addresses characteristics such as compliance to regulatory, safety and environmental requirements, mitigation of corporate risk and active management of the business process maturity and improvement.
-Although an enterprise may serve its customer effectively, efficiently and profitably, it must also measure that it doing so in a responsible and sustainable way.
+This measure addresses characteristics such as compliance to regulatory, safety and environmental requirements, mitigation of corporate risk, and active management of the business process maturity and improvement.
+Although an enterprise may serve its customer effectively, efficiently, and profitably, it must also measure that it’s doing so in a responsible and sustainable way.

 Every Measure Should Serve a Valuable Purpose

 When you measure a business process you should have a specific purpose for furthering process performance.
 Most organizations measure what is easy and not what is important.
-By broadly assessing the essential process elements and then aligning performance measures with strategic purpose and intent, the organization leader can drive best in class performance that provides a sustainable competitive advantage.
+By broadly assessing the essential process elements and then aligning performance measures with strategic purpose and intent, the organization leader can drive best-in-class performance that provides a sustainable competitive advantage.